elena19m/cloud-courses/website/docs/common/ldap/_ldap_cockpit.md

 ### Adding users to LDAP

 We will begin by adding users to LDAP.
-First, navigate to the `Users & Groups` tab and then click on the `dc=lab-ldap,dc=scgc,dc=ro` entry in the `Suffix Tree`.
+First, navigate to the `LDAP Browser` tab and then click on the `dc=lab-ldap,dc=scgc,dc=ro` entry in the `Suffix Tree`.
 A new view that contains the entry details will appear, with some information on the database.